 - Yield to pedestrians : Drivers must yield to pedestrians and crossing guards in school zones.
 Watch out for children exiting cars and school buses.

 - Yield to school buses : As a driver, you should yield to school buses at all times.
 Always stop when you see the red lights flashing.
-Do not pass school buses; not only is it dangerous, you risk being fined $400-$2000 and earn six demerits.
+Do not pass school buses; not only is it dangerous, but you also risk being fined $400-$2000 and earning six demerits.